 In some churches, men with shorts aren’t allowed as well.

-It can be hot in Italy during the summer months, so you might be underdressed.
-Make sure you wear at least a t-shirt to cover your shoulders and bring a shawl with you to cover your legs.
+It can be hot in Italy during summer, so you might be underdressed.
+Make sure you wear at least a t-shirt to cover your shoulders, and bring a shawl with you to cover your legs.

-Italy has some of the most amazing museums in the world.
-The Vatican Museums in Rome or Galleria degli Uffizi in Florence are not to be missed.
+Italy has some of the most impressive museums in the world.
+The Vatican Museums in Rome and Galleria Degli Uffizi in Florence are not to be missed.

-You will still have to go through security checks, but you will be able to skip massive waiting times of several hours.
+You will still have to go through security checks, but you can skip massive waiting times of several hours.

-Hotels can get very expensive near the center of town, especially during the busy summer months.
+Hotels can get very expensive near the town center, especially during the busy summer months.

 Moving a few miles out could save you a lot of money.